novigit/code-notes/snakemake.md

 # Check `Snakefile` for syntax errors, pipeline connectiveness and which rules and jobs will be executed
 snakemake --dry-run / -n
+## NOTE: when doing a dry-run the yellow text will report using only 1 thread for a job,
+## even if you requested multiple threads in the relevant rule.
+Not to worry,
+## snakemake will execute a rule with the requested number of threads in a normal run

 # State reason why each rule was activated
 snakemake --reason / -r